-- clear evidence, data and or case-studies demonstrating the economic benefits of the scheme or initiative - clear evidence, data and or case-studies demonstrating the social benefits of the scheme or initiative
+- clear evidence, data and or case-studies demonstrating the economic benefits of the initiative; and - clear evidence, data and or case-studies demonstrating the social benefits of the initiative.
 Benefits can be framed in terms of, but not limited to, return on investment, job and skill creation, positive impacts on local communities, health and safety outcomes and dealing with issues such as modern slavery and conflict minerals.